Deeksha-NN/202618002_Deeksha_DS605/202618002_LAB04/readme.md

 # NYC Airbnb Price Prediction Platform

+Predicting short-term rental pricing in a dynamic market like New York City presents unique challenges due to sparse text descriptions, wide spatial variations, and extreme luxury outliers.
+The primary objective was to build a robust regression pipeline that generalizes well across everyday listings while providing an accessible evaluation tool for prospective hosts.

-A machine learning system that estimates optimal nightly rental prices for short-term properties across New York City's five boroughs.
+A machine learning system that estimates optimal nightly rental prices for properties across New York City's five boroughs.

 ## Features
 - **Geospatial & Text Features**: Incorporates Haversine distance calculations and TF-IDF text analysis of listing titles.